hapax/hapax.github.io/assets/alien-maths.md

 Similarly, if universalism claims that language *cannot* change our brains in a Hebbian fashion, it is clearly wrong.

-Cognitive universalism *within* the species seems plausible.
+Cognitive universalism within the species seems plausible.
-But *between* species we would expect some form of cognitive relativism.
+But between species, we expect a form of cognitive relativism to hold true.
 A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way; they "see" things we don't.